!Call Now! Button Tablet

 They Have Specialized Dietary Needs

 Before adopting any pet, you should understand what your new animal friend’s diet should be.
 Rabbits have extremely specific requirements when it comes to this.
 Floppy requires an infinite amount of grass hay, such as Timothy hay.
 This should be supplemented with commercially produced food and safe fruits and vegetables.
+For more detailed guidance on how to ensure your rabbit’s dietary needs are met, and to manage their weight effectively, consider our vet nutrition & weight management services.
+These services can help you provide a balanced diet that supports your pet’s overall health and vitality.
 Ask your vet for advice.

 Floppy Has A Massive Sweet Tooth